Criminal Justice Study Abroad Program

 Trinidad & Tobago

 The West Indies Study Abroad Program offers a 3-week overseas academic adventure on the exotic tropical islands of Trinidad & Tobago.
 The program provides an opportunity for students to increase their cross-cultural awareness, understanding and appreciation for the way of life in the Caribbean.
-Students study crime and justice from an international, comparative perspective and examine public policy issues related to crime and violence, particularly in developing nations.
-The Maymester includes course work in criminal justice and criminology, guest lectures from local experts, tours of local criminal justice agencies, service learning projects in the community, and excursions to cultural and historical sites.
-Classes are held in the mornings, and afternoons/weekends are reserved for exploring the islands.
-While abroad, students immerse themselves in the Caribbean culture, rich history, breathtaking landscape, and tasty cuisine.
+Students study crime and justice from an international, comparative perspective and examine public policy issues related to crime and justice, particularly in developing nations.
+The Maymester includes course work in comparative law and criminal justice, guest lectures from local experts, tours of local criminal justice agencies, service learning projects in the community, and field excursions to cultural and historical sites.
+Classes are typically held in the mornings, and afternoons/weekends are reserved for exploring the islands.
+While abroad, students immerse themselves in the Caribbean culture, rich history, breathtaking natural landscape, and tasty cuisine.
 Visit cj.gsu.edu for details about this study abroad opportunity.
 View brochure

 The program is open to undergraduate, graduate, and transient students who are in good standing.
 Students from other institutions may apply with consent of their academic advisor and department chair.
 Non-criminal justice majors and post-baccalaureate alumni students are welcome to apply.
 Program size is limited and participation is contingent upon acceptance by the Program Director.